MEDIA RESOURCES FROM THE GET THE MATH WEBSITE

 - Download the video clips used in the lesson to your classroom computer(s) or prepare to watch them using your classroom’s internet connection.

-- Bookmark all web interactives you plan to use in the lesson on each computer in your classroom.
-Using an online bookmarking tool (such as delicious, diigo, or portaportal) will allow you to organize all the links in a central location.
+- Bookmark all websites you plan to use in the lesson on each computer in your classroom.
+Using a social bookmarking tool (such as delicious, diigo, or portaportal) will allow you to organize all the links in a central location.

-- Make one copy of the “Math in Music: Take the challenge” and “Math in Music: Try other music challenges” handouts for each student.
+- Make one copy of the “Math in Basketball: Take the challenge” and “Math in Basketball: Try other basketball challenges” handouts for each student.

-- Print out one copy of the “Math in Music: Take the challenge” and the “Math in Music: Try other music challenges” answer keys.
+- Print out one copy of the “Math in Basketball: Take the challenge” and the “Math in Basketball: Try other basketball challenges” answer keys.